 What about ideas you have collected on Pinterest?
 Is there something you should start now so it is done by December?

-August isn’t too early to start working on those holiday projects.
-If you have a bunch of Christmas ideas, try doing one a month so you can complete several for this holiday season.
+July isn’t too early to start working on those holiday projects.
+If you have a bunch of Christmas ideas, try planning one a month so you can complete one or more for this holiday season.